|

 Benjamin Grosof,

-Defeasibility in Answer Set Programs via Argumentation Theories,
+Defeasibility in Answer Set Programs via Argumentation Theories

 4th International Conference on Web Reasoning and Rule Systems